-One of a few sites catering to US players, Full Flush Poker, has been out of operation since October 1.
-What started off as a shutdown to “update their software” has turned into a two-weeks hiatus, with players wondering if Full Flush Poker closed down for good and if they will ever see a penny of their money.
+One of a few sites still catering to US players, Full Flush Poker, has been out of operation since October 1.
+What started off as a shutdown to “update their software” has turned into a two-week hiatus, with players wondering if Full Flush Poker closed down for good and if they will ever see a penny of their money.

 Full Flush Poker closed due to software glitches?

 The news first hit the internet when a forum poster and Full Flush player couldn’t access his account on October 1.
 After repeated failed attempts to log in, he contacted Full Flush, asking for an explanation.

 He received an answer that the latest software updated had a “glitch” and they decided the best way to fix it was to take down the entire site temporarily.

 Not too reassuring, but not that unusual, either.
 Software glitches do happen from time to time.

 However, what was supposed to be a brief disruption in services has since turned into two weeks of uncertainty.
 Players are unable to log in, Full Flush is staying silent for the most part, and concerns are piling up.
 Are we facing yet another meltdown, Lock Poker style?